 Phase-1 Executions

-A small number of Phase-1 systems under governed simulation and evaluation is currently executing within the Studio.
-Phase-1 execution exists to test architectural hypotheses through disciplined implementation, iteration, and measurement within strictly bounded, non-clinical, non-commercial simulation environments.
+A limited number of Phase-1 systems are currently undergoing governed simulation and evaluation within the Studio.
+Phase-1 execution is designed to test architectural hypotheses through disciplined implementation, iteration, and measurement within strictly bounded, non-clinical, non-commercial simulation environments.

-Learn more about Phase-1 Executions for additional information.
+See the Phase-1 Executions page for additional information.

 Research & Scholarly Foundations

 The system architectures evaluated within the Studio operate in problem domains that have been the subject of sustained scholarly inquiry across medicine, engineering, ethics, and the humanities.
-Related scholarly work provides contextual grounding and independent academic discourse but does not constitute inventorship, contribution, or reduction to practice of any filed system architecture.
+Relevant academic literature provides contextual grounding and informs evaluative perspective, while remaining distinct from the conception, ownership, and execution of any filed system architecture.

 See the Research & Scholarly Foundations page for additional information.